Last updated on: January 9th, 2018

 The Agreement is effective upon the date you agree to it (by electronically indicating acceptance) and continues so long as you use the Service or until terminated by Flowte, Stripe, EMS or Bank of Ireland.

-You may terminate this Agreement by submitting a formal written request sixty or more in advance of your renewal.
+If you do not wish for your contract to auto-renew, a formal written request must be submitted sixty days or more in advance of your renewal date.
 In absence of such a request your contract will automatically renew per the existing terms and for a new term of the same duration as the preceding contract.
 We may terminate this Agreement and close your Service Account at any time for any reason effective upon providing you notice in accordance with Section A16 above.
 We may suspend your Service Account and your access to the Service and any funds in your Service Account, or terminate this Agreement, if (i) we determine in our sole discretion that you are ineligible for the Service because of the risk associated with your Service Account, including without limitation significant credit or fraud risk, or for any other reason; or (ii) you do not comply with any of the provisions of this Agreement, (iii) upon request of an Organisation or a card issuer.
 Termination of your Service Account does not terminate your separate account with Stripe, EMS or the Flowte Merchant Agreement.

 - Effects of Termination